JiscCTI/misp-docker/pages/dev/misp-shibb-sp.md

 ## Build

-The images starts from the `rockylinux:9.3` and installs the `shibboleth` repository and package.
+The image starts from the `rockylinux:9.3` and installs the `shibboleth` repository and package.

 ## Entrypoint